ShariffKenzo/ShariffKenzo/README.md

 - 👋 Hi there, I am Shariff Kenzo
-- 👀 I am a Year 3 Computer Science student studying in Nanyang Technological University.
+- 👀 I am a Computer Science graduate from Nanyang Technological University.
 I love learning new things and embarking on new projects.

 - 📫 Contact me : SHARIFF001@e.ntu.edu.sg